smolyakova30/budgetTracker/README.md

 THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated
 ```
 ### Usage
-Privide name of transaction in first input filed "Name of transaction", enter amount in next input field "transaction amount".
+Privide name of transaction in first input field "Name of transaction", enter amount in next input field "transaction amount".
 Then, you need to decide it is your funds (+ Add funds button) or expences (- Subtract funds button).

 ### Features
 - HTML